 “I don’t want to talk to you now,” or “You are on a short leash and you need to report back to me.”

-A term I made up that is harder for newbies to master than MBB
+A term Jenny Rae made up that is easier for newbies than MBB

 The status of being assigned to a case, engagement, or project